Kubernetes

 In the Path to kubectl executable field, specify a path to the kubectl executable file.

 Click Test to check the file location.
-If it's not found, you can either manually check the file location, or click Install, and IntelliJ IDEA will download and install missing software.
+If it's not found, you can either manually check the file location or click Install, and IntelliJ IDEA will download and install missing software.

 Use custom Kubernetes configuration files

-environment variable).
+Information about clusters is stored in a kubeconfig file.
+IntelliJ IDEA detects the default kubeconfig file, which is usually $HOME/.kube/config (this location can be changed by the KUBECONFIG environment variable).
 If you want IntelliJ IDEA to get information about clusters from custom kubeconfig files and not just from the default one, you can specify them in the IDE settings.
 You can either apply it globally or use a different file for each project.

 In the Settings dialog (Ctrl+Alt+S) , select .

-Under Configuration, click and specify the path to a
+and specify the path to a

-file.If you want to use the configuration file in all projects, select Global in the Scope column.
+kubeconfigfile.If you want to use the configuration file in all projects, select Global in the Scope column.
 To use it only in the current project, keep the Project scope.

 When you add a file, IntelliJ IDEA validates its syntax and reports errors, if any.